An infrared echo from a circumstellar disk in the hydrogen- and helium-poor SN 2024aecx: Spectral line evolution

 While the \ion{Mg}{1} {1.5033} $\mu$m line is common in SESNe at this phase, the boxy profile observed here is unique.
 The spectral comparison in Figure~\ref{fig:spec} (bottom) shows normal \ion{Mg}{1} line profiles in the comparison objects.
 Further, boxy \ion{Mg}{1} that is constant for over a month is not observed in any SESNe in the first data release of KITS \citep{Tinyanont2024} or in CSP~II \citep{Shahbandeh2022}.
 We note that while \citet{Shahbandeh2022} discussed some SESNe showing ``double-horned'' emission with peaks coinciding with the \ion{Mg}{1} 1.4878 and 1.5033~$\mu$m lines, the \ion{Mg}{1} feature in SN\,2024aecx does not follow this description.
 If the two sides of the boxy profile are centered on these two \ion{Mg}{1}, both have to be redshifted by $1800\ \rm km\,s^{-1}$, which is unlikely given that we do not observe such a large systematic shift in any other lines.

-The boxy line profile indicates a line forming region that is a thin shell, spanning a narrow velocity range in the ejecta \citep{Chevalier1994}.
+The boxy line profile indicates a line-forming region that is a thin shell, spanning a narrow velocity range in the ejecta \citep{Chevalier1994}.
 This feature is typically seen in H$\alpha$ of SNe II at late times, indicative of a CSM shell or torus heated by interactions with the SN shock \citep[e.g.,][]{Finn1995, Kotak2009, Shivvers2013, Maeda2015, Weil2020, Dessart2022, Shahbandeh2024, Jacobson-Galan2025}.
 Alternatively, this could be a double-horned profile from a disk with a hole geometry \citep{Jerkstrand2017}; however, this geometry is less well motivated as the Mg line is unlikely to be emerging from the CSM.

 A potential origin of the boxy \ion{Mg}{1} line is the ejecta heated by same interactions responsible for the early-time shock cooling emission observed in this SN \citep{Zou2025}.
 These materials could form a shell behind the forward shock heated by the reverse shock propagating into the ejecta.
 This scenario would explain the constant velocity of this feature over $\sim$1 month of observations.
-If this is the case, then its line forming region is the cold dense shell between the forward and reverse shocks that could be ripe for later dust formation.
+If this is the case, then its line-forming region is the CDS between the forward and reverse shocks that could be ripe for later dust formation.
 Alternatively, the \ion{Mg}{1} profile may arise from mixing or asymmetries in the inner ejecta, in which case, the same profile should arise in forbidden lines observed at later epochs.